Planning Ahead with Excel 2010’s TODAY, DATE, and DATEVALUE Functions

 The DATE function comes in handy when you have a worksheet that contains the different parts of the date in separate columns, as shown in the following figure.
 You can use it to combine the three columns of date information into a single date cell that you can use in sorting and filtering.

-The DATEVALUE returns the date serial number for a date that’s been entered into the spreadsheet as text so that you can use it in date calculations.
+The DATEVALUE function returns the date serial number for a date that’s been entered into the worksheet as text so that you can use it in date calculations.
 This function takes a single argument:

 Suppose, for example, that you’ve made the following text entry in cell B12: